 Will I be able to breastfeed the baby?

 Once the newborn baby’s condition has been assessed and if they are found to be stable it may be possible to put the baby to the breast soon after delivery.
-Once the drip has been inserted and the baby is receiving Prostaglandin to keep the duct open, it may be possible to try different feeding methods, such as through a nasogastric feeding tube (a tube from the nose into the stomach) or eventually a bottle.
+Once the drip has been inserted and the baby is receiving Prostaglandin to keep the duct open, it may be possible to try different feeding methods.

 Although breastfeeding will be encouraged, it is important to understand that feeding will be very tiring for the baby.
 To help support their heart function, they will need to have more calories than other babies, but they often do not have enough energy to take all the milk that they need.
 A mixture of feeding styles may be needed.
 For example, bottle or breastfeeding, calorie additives/special high-calorie milks and nasogastric feeding will ensure that the baby receives enough calories to grow.

 If you are keen to breastfeed, ask for support from the hospital team and your visiting midwife.
 It may also help to talk to other parents who have successfully breastfed a baby with complex heart disease.
 This can be done through the hospital or through Little Hearts Matter.
 Even if breastfeeding is not possible, there may still be an opportunity to express breast milk.
 The dietitians can add extra calories and the milk can be given by a bottle or nasogastric tube.

 Mothers of babies with complex heart complex heart conditions should never worry if breastfeeding is not possible.
 It is tough to feed by breast and the stress of all the hospital treatment and worry about the baby can create problems with milk production for the mother.

 Who looks after the mother after the birth?